Time for the time to change? If Daylight Saving Time is about to start (or end!), these are the 11 things you need to check off your list!

 1. Replace the batteries in your smoke and carbon monoxide detectors.
 A must!
 If you know the batteries have been changed recently, still go ahead and give everything a test.
 This could be a life-saver!

 2. Replace the filters in your heater or air conditioner.
-Hopefully you remember to do this a few times a year, but this is a good day to do it!
+Hopefully you remember to do this every three months, but if you haven’t done it lately, this is a good day to do it!

 3. Do a quick clean out.
 This is as good a time as any to toss out any expired items from your kitchen and medicine cabinets!